 01 February 2010.
 The City of Port Phillip has put out a tender to build the southbound bike lane between Marine Parade and Dickens Street.

 This will involve indenting the parking bays and reallocating road space to introduce a bikelane whilst retaining the two adjacent travel lanes.
 This treatment has also been introduced by Council between Dickens Street and Shelley Street, Jacka Boulevard (northbound) along with a dedicated bike lane southbound along Jacka Boulevard between Acland Street (north end) and the approach to the triangle development site.

 Council had asked the now failed development project to provide on street bikelanes as part of their works.
 Funding for this will now need to be sourced elsewhere.

 The most glaring, and high conflict, gap in the bikelane remains along the southbound side in West St Kilda between Langridge and Acland Streets.
-With ample road space and no impact on other road users Bicycle Network Victoria believes Council should prioritise this section in future budget programs.
+With ample road space and no impact on other road users Bicycle Network believes Council should prioritise this section in future budget programs.